Intermediate-sized enterprises will be the champions of the third industrial revolution.See the presentation

 The more the world population grows demographically, the more the value of these emotions also grows, and there are many growth opportunities for companies that are able to combine branding that creates emotion and quality of customer experience, generating inspiration, desire and loyalty.

-The number of Internet users in the world reached 1 billion between 2000 to 2010, and should grow to 6 billion from now to 2015 through the use of smart phones.
+The number of Internet users in the world reached 1 billion between 2000 to 2010, and exceeded 4.4Bn in 2018, thanks to the use of smart phones.

 If e-commerce has already won significant market shares compared with its traditional competitors, mobile commerce already represents more than 30% of e-commerce in the United States and 80% of e-commerce in China, and thus constitutes a unique reservoir of growth on a world scale.